bytescale/bytescale-upload-widget/README.md

 </h1>

 <p align="center">
-  Get started with a working file uploader using the following code:
+  Get a working file uploader with the following code:
 </p>

 ```html